 2 – Determine your style

-There are two main approaches to trading: Technical and Fundamental.
+There are two main approaches to trading: Technical analysis and Fundamental analysis.
 Simply put: Technical investors follow charts and try to determine recurring trends and movements in the market, then invest accordingly, thinking that the past could be an indication of the future.
 Fundamental investors on the other hand, try to determine what will happen next by gathering current data on specific companies, markets and currencies.

 For example, is we’re discussing the USD/EUR exchange rate, a technical investor would look at the history of the pairing, try to find patterns and see if any of the other factors that existed during a certain fluctuation point exist today.
 A fundamental investor would wait for an announcement from a central bank, a change in a certain index or any other real-time financial event that could indicate a change in rates.